 The Cherokee has been with us in several forms since 1994.
-The 2014 model is based on a Fiat platform and is available with and without low-range gearing, so is also listed in our soft-roader section.
+The post-2014 model is based on a Fiat platform and is available with and without low-range gearing, so is also listed in our soft-roader section.

-The new KL model, which follows the XJ, KJ and KK Cherokee models, comes with a choice of 4WD systems with one- or two-speed power transfer units: Jeep Active Drive I, Jeep Active Drive II and Jeep Active Drive Lock.
+The KL model, which follows the XJ, KJ and KK Cherokee models, comes with a choice of 4WD systems with one- or two-speed power transfer units: Jeep Active Drive I, Jeep Active Drive II and Jeep Active Drive Lock.

 All feature rear-axle disconnect, which activates when 4WD capability is not required and improves fuel efficiency.

 KL Cherokee comes standard with a nine-speed automatic transmission, in which the top four ratios are all overdrive gears.

 Two versions with low-range gearing - Limited and Trailhawk - are available.

 The petrol Trailhawk is powered by Jeep's 3.2-litre V6 Pentastar petrol engine, with 200kW and 316Nm of torque and a claimed 20-percent improvement in fuel economy over its predecessor.

 A Fiat-Chrysler-owned VM 2.0-litre turbo-diesel engine was the Limited powerplant.
 It delivered 125kW and 350Nm and was equipped with stop/start technology that helped keep fuel consumption to a claimed 5.8 litres per 100 kilometres.

 Standard safety features include seven airbags (front seats multistage air bags, side bags, window bags, driver side knee air bag), ESC (Electronic Stability Control) with ERM (roll-over mitigation) and ABS (anti-lock brake system) with both on-road and off-road calibration.

 Jeep’s Selec-Terrain system is fitted to the Cherokee, with up to five modes to provide optimal traction for specific conditions: Auto, Snow, Sand/Mud, Sport and Rock.

 Speed-sensitive electronic power steering also automatically adjusts for limited effort during parking or increased steering effort on the open road.